Pylons/pyramid/docs/designdefense.rst

 relational database.
 In this situation, the resource tree a just a site structure.

+Traversal also offers better composability of applications than URL dispatch, because it doesn't rely on a fixed ordering of URL matching.
+You can compose a set of disparate functionality (and add to it later) around a mapping of view to resource more predictably than trying to get "the right" ordering of URL pattern matching.

 But the point is ultimately moot.
-If you use :app:`Pyramid`, and you don't want to model your application in terms of a resource tree, you needn't use it at all.
-Instead, use :term:`URL dispatch` to map URL paths to views.
+If you don't want to use traversal, you needn't.
+Use URL dispatch instead.

 Pyramid Does URL Dispatch, And I Don't Like URL Dispatch
 --------------------------------------------------------

 In :app:`Pyramid`, :term:`url dispatch` is the act of resolving a URL path to a :term:`view` callable by performing pattern matching against some set of ordered route definitions.
 The route definitions are examined in order: the first pattern which matches is used to associate the URL with a view callable.

 Some people are uncomfortable with this notion, and believe it is wrong.
 These are usually people who are steeped deeply in :term:`Zope`.
 Zope does not provide any mechanism except :term:`traversal` to map code to URLs.
 This is mainly because Zope effectively requires use of :term:`ZODB`, which is a hierarchical object store.
 Zope also supports relational databases, but typically the code that calls into the database lives somewhere in the ZODB object graph (or at least is a :term:`view` related to a node in the object graph), and traversal is required to reach this code.

 I'll argue that URL dispatch is ultimately useful, even if you want to use traversal as well.
 You can actually *combine* URL dispatch and traversal in